gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 REGIONS ec2.eu-central-1.amazonaws.com  opt-in-not-required     eu-central-1
 ```

-Now London is actually `eu-west-2` so that the region code we will use.
+London is actually `eu-west-2` so that the region code we will use.
 Unlike Azure we can create a registration/verification code before upload the CA certificate.
+This code does not change for the account, unlike the Azure code.

 ```shell
 ▶ aws iot get-registration-code